Szymex49/cpdetect/README.md

 ```
 <img src="./images/bs_T_plot.jpg" width="500">

-If we don't know the distribution of time series values, we can't use "normal mean" models.
+If we don't know the distribution of time series values, we can't use normal mean models.
 Then we can use bootstrap which finds the statistic distribution by itself.
 ```python
 bs.predict(0.01, bootstrap_samples=1000)
 ```